Dotmatics

-Dotmatics is an R&D scientific software company used by scientists in the R&D process that help them be more efficient in their efforts to innovate.
-Founded in 2005, the company's primary office is in Boston with 14 offices around the globe.
-In March 2021, Dotmatics joined forces with Insightful Science through a merger.
-In April 2022, the two companies consolidated under the Dotmatics brand.
+Dotmatics is an R&D scientific software company used by scientists in the R&D process.

+Founded in 2005, its primary office is in Boston with 14 offices around the globe.
 Dotmatics' software is used by 2 million scientists and researchers and 10,000 customers.

+Overview

-Dotmatics offers a cloud-based data management platform to support the R&D process and a series of software applications used by scientists that includes GraphPad Prism, SnapGene, Geneious Prime, Geneious Biologics, Lab Archives, OMIQ, Protein Metrics, nQuery, Cytapex Bioinformatics, and De Novo.
-Dotmatics is backed by Insight Partners, a venture capital and private equity firm.
+It offers a cloud-based data management platform to support the R&D process and a series of software applications used by scientists that include GraphPad Prism, SnapGene, Geneious Prime, Geneious Biologics, Lab Archives, OMIQ, Protein Metrics, nQuery, Cytapex Bioinformatics, De Novo, SoftGenetics, and M-Star.

+In October 2023, Dotmatics released a multimodal drug discovery platform named Luma.
+Luma is a low-code SaaS platform that aggregates relevant data across instruments and software into clean data structures for AI and ML-based analysis.

+In April 2025, Siemens announced it will acquire Dotmatics for $5.1B from Insight Partners.
+On July 1, 2025, it was announced that the purchase was completed.